Operating While Intoxicated in a parked car?

 If you have been ticketed for an OWI, DUI, OWPD, or a similar offense because you were sleeping in a parked car, you may have a defense to the charge.
 You will need a top-notch lawyer if you hope to win this type of case, get a favorable plea bargain, or a lenient sentence.

-Most everyone knows that in Michigan, the law prohibits operating a vehicle while impaired or intoxicated by alcohol, an illegal drug, or prescription medication.
+Most everyone knows that the law prohibits operating a vehicle in Michigan while impaired or intoxicated by alcohol, an illegal drug, or prescription medication.
 What is less known is that “operating” is very broadly defined.
 Essentially, operating means having physical control.
 The concept of physical control is vague.
 When determining whether you were in actual physical control of a vehicle, the court will look at the “totality of the circumstances.”
+You can be OWI even in a parked car in Michigan if it’s determined that you were “operating” under Michigan’s broad definition.

 Operating While Intoxicated (OWI) charges based on someone found in a parked car or sleeping in a car most frequently happens in the late night or early morning hours.
-A person parks their car or gets in their parked car to “sleep it off” at a fast-food restaurant, bar, nightclub, or neighboring business and sometimes private property such as an apartment complex.
+People park their car or get in their parked car to “sleep it off” at a fast-food restaurant, bar, nightclub, or neighboring business and sometimes private property such as an apartment complex.
 People think they are making a wise decision to rest in their car until they are no longer under the influence and are then shocked to find themselves charged with OWI, DUI, or another drunk driving-related charge.

 “How can the police prove I was driving if my car was parked?”